 Graduate assistantships are initially awarded for one academic semester and are reviewed and renewed every semester.
 Graduate assistantships are not renewed automatically, unless specifically stated in writing.
 Appointments are for a maximum of four (4) semesters.
 When tuition remission is included in the graduate assistantship, it may impact a student's eligibility for federal financial assistance.
 Students should contact the Financial Aid Office regarding eligibility.

-To be considered for a graduate assistantship, individuals must have submitted all University and specific program (if required) application materials, have a minimum 3.5 cumulative GPA and submit the following assistantship specific application materials:
+To be considered for a graduate assistantship, individuals must have submitted all University and program specific application materials by the application deadline, have a minimum 3.3 GPA (as calculated at time of admission decision) and submit the following assistantship specific application materials:

 - Application for Graduation Assistantship